Nicolas Gaume: Mimesis Republic

 In 2007, Gaume, along with Sebastian Lombardo, co-founded the company Mimesis Republic.
 The main focus of their new company was to develop multi-player games.
 Mimesis Republic's first original project, named Black Mamba, was the basis of an ambitious virtual world called Mamba Nation, whose development began in 2008.

 In July 2010, Mimesis Republic raised $7 million from various investors, including prestigious business executives such as Marc Simoncini, CEO and founder of the dating site Meetic, and Jean-Emile Rosenblum, founder and director of Pixmania and Francois Pinault, through his holding company Artemis SA.

 The social game Mamba Nation, published by Mimesis Republic in early 2012, attracted over 400,000 users between the ages of 13 and 25 in France alone.
 Free accessibility via Facebook enables Mamba Nation users to create, develop, personalize and share avatars that they control, within the universe in which the game takes place.
 A chat function allows users talk to each other while they play.
 The game features a 3D interface and video, through partnership with Dailymotion.

 After the release of Mamba Nation, Mimesis Republic faded out of the public eye.
 Gaume had since transitioned to businesses in the space industry, founding Space Cargo Unlimited in 2014 and working with Jason Andrews to found Orbite in 2019.

+Space Cargo Unlimited

+Nicolas Gaume is the Co-founder and Chief Executive Officer of Space Cargo Unlimited, a European private space operator founded in 2014 that specializes in leveraging microgravity for commercial research and manufacturing missions.
+Under Gaume’s leadership, the company has developed missions such as WISE—a comprehensive research program in low Earth orbit focused on agriculture and viticulture—and is advancing the development of autonomous orbital infrastructure like the REV1 space factory and BentoBox platforms to support in-space manufacturing and microgravity experimentation for industrial and scientific customers.
+Notably the company sent a bottle of Petrus wine to age for a year in orbit, the wine was auctioned at Christie's.

+Orbite

+In 2019, Gaume co-founded Orbite alongside Jason Andrews.
+Orbite is a commercial space training and experience company.
+Orbite is developing astronaut preparation programs and plans for an Astronaut Training Complex designed to train and support future commercial space travelers training on Earth.